UP National College of Public Administration and Governance: Sandigang Mag-aaral para sa Pambansang Demokrasya - NCPAG (SANDIGAN-NCPAG)

-Student Alliance for the Advancement of Democratic Rights in UP - NCPAG (STAND UP NCPAG)
+The Sandigang Mag-aaral para sa Pambansang Demokrasya - NCPAG (SANDIGAN-NCPAG), formerly known as the Student Alliance for the Advancement of Democratic Rights in UP - NCPAG (STAND UP NCPAG), is a militant student organization in the University of the Philippines - National College of Public Administration and Governance (UP NCPAG).

-The Student Alliance for the Advancement of Democratic Rights in UP - NCPAG, commonly known as STAND UP NCPAG, was formed in 2020 out of the rise of militant undergraduates in NCPAG.
+STAND UP NCPAG was formed in 2020 out of the rise of militant undergraduates in NCPAG.
 The organization aims to break the status quo in terms of governance by forwarding genuine public service that caters to a mass-oriented purpose.
+It is mostly known for its principle that education is a right and that there is a need to be integrated with other sectors of society, as the alliance recognizes that education and other national issues are greatly interlinked with one another.

-It is mostly known for its principle that education is a right and that there is a need to be integrated with other sectors of society for the alliance recognizes that education and other national issues are greatly interlinked with one another.
+In the latter half of 2025, the organization underwent a constitutional revision and reorganization, resulting in its renaming to Sandigang Mag-aaral para sa Pambansang Demokrasya - NCPAG (SANDIGAN-NCPAG).
+The change reflected a recommitment to its core principles.